Sam Lawton - UK

 Sam graduated from the University of Warwick with an MChem in 2014.
 His masters project, in the Warwick Electrochemistry and Interfaces Group (WEIG), focused on the large scale synthesis and patterning of graphene nano-ribbons.
 With a taste for organic based electronics Sam was inspired to work in the field of renewable energy resources, specifically organic solar cells.

 Sam started his PhD under the supervision of Professor David Haddleton in July 2014.
-His PhD is sponsored by Merck ltd's advanced materials sector and focusses on investigating the intricate connection between backbone structure and optoelectronic properties of conjugated polymers for application in organic photovoltaics.
+His PhD is sponsored by the advanced materials sector of Merck ltd and focusses on investigating the intricate connection between backbone structure and optoelectronic properties of conjugated polymers for application in organic photovoltaics.
 Sam's research and eagerness to learn has taken him to the USA to work with Professor Wei You at the University of North Carolina (Chapel Hill) and to present his work at a number of international conferences, most recently the American Chemical Society Spring Meeting in San Francisco, April 2017.

 Outside of his project, Sam has worked with external companies through the Warwick Polymer Characterisation RTP on a number of materials characterisation and analysis projects.
 He has also taken on roles outside of the lab organising and hosting the social events for Warwick 2016 Polymer conference (500+ attendees).
 In his free time, Sam likes to engage in sports such as squash, football and running, although when it comes to the rugby, he's more at home sitting back and watching the professionals do it.